essence/essence/README.md

 * OpenGraph/CanalPlus
 * OpenGraph/Ted

-And two generic one which will try to get informations about any page:
+And two generic ones which will try to get informations about any page:

 * OEmbed/Generic
 * OpenGraph/Generic